- Your Xbox app might not be detecting Gaming Services because it is outdated.

 At this point, you should have already resolved the Xbox not detecting Gaming Services issue and be able to make the most out of Xbox Game Pass for PC.

 We also invite you to check out our expert guide in case you are having trouble signing in to the Xbox app.
-If facing more issues, you should visit our Xbox app problems guide for more potential solutions.
+If you are facing more issues, you should visit our Xbox app problems guide for more potential solutions.